FukurouMakoto/PySimpleGui/README.md

 # PySimpleGui
-PySimpleGUI projects that I have made
+A couple of hobby PySimpleGUI projects I am working while I try to learn some Python GUI programming.